bigbluebutton/bigbluebutton.github.io/_posts/dev/2015-04-04-recording.md

 playback_host: 127.0.0.1
 ```

+Now, create a recording using BigBlueButton.
+After ending the session, there should be a `<meeting-id>.done` file in the
-Next, run `bbb-record --list-recent` and make note of the latest internal meeting ID.
+`/var/bigbluebutton/recording/status/recorded`.
+Make note of the latest internal meeting ID, as we'll use it
-This id is used to tell our scripts which recording to process.
+to tell our scripts which recording to process.

 Before running the scripts, we have to make sure our scripts have the paths set up correctly.
 In your development environment (`~/dev/bigbluebutton/record-and-playback`), edit